runchise/batch.dart/README.md

 The `batch` library was created to make it easier to develop `job scheduling` and `batch` program in Dart language.
 It supports easy scheduling using `Cron` and it is a very lightweight and powerful.

+> Caution:
+> This framework is still in beta and so may contain disruptive changes in the release.

 ## 1.1.
 Features

 - Very powerful batch library written in Dart.